halbs13/Dynamics-NAV-Payroll/au-payroll-single-touch-payroll-processing.md

 This process will also create a Pay Event for any other outstanding pay runs that a Pay Event has not been already created.

-Select Yes

-Select Yes

-Payfocus will now generate the file.

 Once the file has been generated you will be prompted to Open, Save or Cancel.

-Select Save.
-Make sure you save the file in a secure area of your network as the file contains sensitive information about your organisation and employees.
+Save the file in a secure area of your network as the file contains sensitive information about your organisation and employees.

 Upload the saved file to your portal of choice.
 Follow the provided “How To” instructions based on your SSP’s requirements.

 If there are no pay runs ready for upload to the ATO or you have created all the relevant pay events you will receive the following message.
 Select OK.

  [GoToTop](#single-touch-payroll-processing)

 ### Update Event